 Novartis’s revenue estimates

-Alcon, the eye care division, is expected to report operational growth in revenues in 2Q17, mainly due to increased sales of vision care products and partially offset by lower sales of surgical products.
+Alcon, Novartis’s eye care segment, is expected to report revenue growth in the third quarter of 2018 due to strong sales of surgical products and vision care products worldwide.

 Alcon announced on September 11 that it will locate its headquarters in Geneva, Switzerland, after the completion of the proposed spinoff from Novartis.